 The days when equestrian high jump records were regularly smashed are sadly long gone.
-But, as the excitement builds towards Thursday’s Christmas Puissance at Olympia (15 December), we at H&H thought it was time to delve into the archives and remember the good old days when riders required nerves of steel — and a horse with wings came in very handy…
+But, as the excitement builds towards this year’s Christmas Puissance at Olympia (14 December), we at H&H thought it was time to delve into the archives and remember the good old days when riders required nerves of steel — and a horse with wings came in very handy…

 1. The British record

 The highest ever jumped in Great Britain is 7ft 7 5/16in (2.32m), set in 1978 by Nick Skelton, then aged 21, and Lastic at Olympia in a high jump competition (consisting of a single sloping fence of brush and a number of rails), before the modern day formula of jumping a red brick wall was introduced.
 It took three attempts but, 38 years later, the record still stands.

 “The first time we tried the fence, we smashed through it,” said Nick.
 “My first thought was: ‘Thank God, I can come out now.’
 I thought he might stop on the second attempt, but he tried.
 You couldn’t print what I was thinking as I rode down to it for the third time!
 When the poles stayed up, the crowd gave us a standing ovation.”

 The world puissance record is held by Germany’s Franke Sloothaak, who cleared 7ft 10 1/2in (2.40m) at Chaudfontaine in Belgium in June, 1991, on Optiebeurs Golo.
 In doing so, he broke the previous record (2.35m) which Franke also set, that time on Leonardo.

 3. The highest ever jumped in the world